cmpi-standard/headers/ISSUES.md

 This is a list of issues/problems/etc with the documentation.
 It is intended to just list those things that are not specific and could be listed by
 @todo in the headers.

+* At least some of 210 functions not showing up in html output.
+There is a @todo for enumerateInstancesFiltered

 * Shows prototype as :

   CMPIStatus(* _CMPIIndicationMIFT::activateFilter)(CMPIIndicationMI *mi, const CMPIContext *ctx, const CMPISelectExp *filter, const char *className, const CMPIObjectPath *classPath, CMPIBoolean firstActivation)